Apprenticeships and Funding

 If the levy paid into their Apprenticeship Service account has been fully utilised, 95% of the additional training cost is covered by a contribution from the government and the remaining 5% from the employer.

 Employers with payroll costs of less than £3 Million p.a. will not pay the Apprenticeship Levy.
-However, since January 2020, they can register on the Digital Apprenticeship Service to enable us to access funding in the same way as for levy paying employers.
+However, since January 2020, they have been able to register on the Digital Apprenticeship Service to enable us to access funding in the same way as for levy paying employers.
 The employer contribution to the course fees are currently limited to 5%.

-However, as mentioned above it could be possible to access free apprenticeship training if the apprentice is aged 16-18 and the employer employs less than 50 staff.
+However, as mentioned above it could be possible to access free apprenticeship training if the apprentice is aged up to 21 and the employer is a small business.

 Employers who do not pay the Apprenticeship Levy can reserve their funding with the Apprenticeship Service three months before their apprentice’s expected start date.
 NB This period was reduced from six to three months from 1 November 2021.
 Employers can extend the three month period by a further two months, if they require more time for the apprentice to start.
 However, the reservation will expire at the end of the extended period if no commitment has been made with the Apprentice Service by then.